CarlosAMolina/pre-commit-js/README.md

 ### Install requirements

-TODO verify, install dev dependencies

-In the same path as the `package.jon` file, run:
+In the same path as the `package.json` file, run:

 ```bash
 npm install